90Byte/LogitechLEDSS/README.md

 Anyway, I didn't care about bugs with other environment while developing.
 So if you have some trouble with this, please fix yourself.

-And don't get disturb with my codes.
+And don't blame me with my codes.
 I know my codes are suck.

 If you want to use without build, just execute bin/EQLED.exe. and if you wanna move directory, don't forget bass.dll.